 After you have seen the most important things in Paris like Tour Eiffel, Notre Dame, Sacré Coeur (maybe with the help of a red bus tour) it is nice to discover more on a bike.
 In Paris bikes are to rent all over the city.
 Velib’ has about 20.000 bike and it’s easy to use.

-You can do the above-mentioned shops by bike but last time we visited Bercy Village a paved courtyard bordered with historic, white stone storehouses around the Cour Saint-Emilion.
+You can do the above-mentioned shops by bike.
+For instance, last time we visited Bercy Village a paved courtyard bordered with historic, white stone storehouses around the Cour Saint-Emilion.
 A name that reminds us of the former largest wine market in the world on this location.
 And what is more fun than cycling along the Seine? (my bike is from the parking garage on Boulevard Saint-Germain).

-Although I use digital notebooks, my travel companion for Paris is the Moleskine city guide.
+Although I use digital notebooks but my travel companion for Paris is the Moleskine city guide.
 I like to have a map that you can use in the “Metro” (without fear of no-connection) and at home I write down new addresses to visit next time.

 - If you love Paris you will also enjoy another weekend city tip/city trip: Berlin

 This blog may contain affiliate links, which means I will receive a small commission if you make a purchase through this link